MarketSquare/robotframework-robocop/docs/reports.rst

     robocop --reports rules_by_id,some_other_report path/to/file.robot

 To enable all default reports use ``--reports all``.
-Non-default reports can be only enabled using report name.
+Non-default reports can be only enabled using their name.

 The order of the reports is preserved.
 For example, if you want ``timestamp`` report to be printed before any other reports, you can use the following configuration::